1 - Spooky Tales

 Then he saw when the old man in the old woman left the house.
 He followed them and saw them going into another neighbor's house to cleaning up.
 Ever since, people say that when a dog barks late at night, it is because the dog can see what you can not see.

 Finally, I would like to talk a little bit about dogs in the Maya folklore.
-This information comes from the book Maya Mythology, Serpents, Giants and Magical birds by Roldan Peniche Barrera.
-The author tell us there is one dog in the Maya folklore called Uay Pek.
+This information comes from the book Maya Mythology, Serpents, Giants, and Magical birds by Roldan Peniche Barrera.
+The author tells us there is one dog in the Maya folklore called Uay Pek.
 And Uay Pek is believed to be the incarnation of the devil.
-He has a shaggy coat and has the habit of getting into houses and spending the night scratching and licking itself, shaking his ears and bumping into hammocks.
+He has a shaggy coat and has the habit of getting into houses and spending the night scratching and licking itself, shaking his ears, and bumping into hammocks.

 In the book An Illustrated Dictionary of the Gods and Symbols of Ancient Mexico and the Maya, by Mary Miller and Carl Taube, we find an older reference about dogs in the Maya folklore.
 In their mythology, the dog serves a specific purpose in the Mayan underworld.
 Xolotl, the Central American god with intimate ties with the underworld, sometimes is depicted with the head of a dog.

-In both, Aztec and Maya beliefs dogs are perhaps embodying the role of Xolotl guide their masters into the underworld help their master crossing bodies of water.
-This specific belief is based in the findings of skeletons of dogs buried it along with humans.
+In both Aztec and Maya beliefs, dogs are perhaps embodying the role of Xolotl to guide their masters into the underworld help their master crossing bodies of water.
+This specific belief is based in the findings of skeletons of dogs buried along with humans.
 They also appear on underworld scenes painted on classic Maya pots.

-Well, friends this is all for now, Tres Cuentos at a time warns you that whether you believe or not in the afterlife or in strange happenings, you should always treat well your pets, because one day, he or she could be saving you from a curse or helping you cross the river of dead souls.
+Well, friends, this is all for now.
+Tres Cuentos at a time warns you that whether you believe or not in the afterlife or strange happenings, you should always treat well your pets because one day, he or she could be saving you from a curse or helping you cross the river of dead souls.
 Next time we will find how curiosity can become a double edge sword.
 Until next time.

-Intrigue and Day of Reckon by Max Surla,
+Intrigue and Day of Reckon - Max Surla,

-Deep Horrors by Kevin McLeod, Creative Commons attributions License.
+Deep Horrors - Kevin McLeod, Creative Commons attributions License.